kedacore/keda-docs/content/docs/2.10/scalers/graphite.md

   metadata:
     # Required
     serverAddress: http://<graphite-host>:81
-    metricName: request-count # Note: name to identify the metric, DEPRECATED: This parameter will be removed in version 2.12, don't set it
+    metricName: request-count # Note: name to identify the metric, DEPRECATED: This parameter is deprecated as of KEDA v2.10 and will be removed in version 2.12
     query: stats.counters.http.hello-world.request.count.count # Note: query must return a vector/scalar single element response
     threshold: '10.5'
     activationThreshold: '5'